getumbrel/umbrel/apps/README.md

 1. **How will users install/uninstall apps?**

     Users will install and uninstall the apps via dedicated UI in their dashboard.
 They will not use the `scripts/app` CLI directly as it's only meant for development use.

-1. **If I submit an app, will my PR be merged for sure?**

-    For now, we're only accepting app submissions from developers who have received an invitation from us.
-Over time, we'll allow anyone to submit their app.

-    > Need an invite to submit your app?
-Get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.

 1. **I need help with something else?**